ngx-gamify/quizz/README.md

-# quizz
+# @ngx-gamify/quizz
-A quizz libary for Angular 6+
+A quizz library for Angular 6+